 From the table above, Redsbaby Jive is the clear winner in almost every category.
 Babyhood Doppio is a second runner-up and extremely similar to the Jive in every way, including the way it folds and how the seats attach.
 Unfortunately, we didn’t see it in the store and there were hardly any reviews online for us to make an informed decision.

 We attended the Redsbaby Jive demo at a Babies & Toddlers Expo and made our decision a few weeks later.
-It's now been half a year since we started using it as a tandem pram, and here's my honest review of it.
+It’s now been a few years since we started using it as a tandem pram, and here’s my honest review of it.

 Note that the below review is based on having BOTH seats attached.